-It can be very challenging to learn that you or someone close to you has motor neurone disease (MND) and it may take some time to adjust and make sense of the diagnosis.
-But with the right help and information, you can gain an understanding about care options and support available to help you live as well as possible with MND.
+It can be very challenging to learn that you or someone close to you has motor neurone disease (MND).
+An MND diagnosis may take some time to adjust, and to make sense of the news.
+But with the right help and information, you can learn about the care options and support available to help you live as well as possible with MND.

 Being diagnosed with MND often leads to many confusing and confronting emotions.
 Working through the emotions that come with a diagnosis may not be easy – but there are ways to help reduce any worries you may have, and manage what’s going on.

-We’ve developed this information sheet and the rest of our website to provide access to quality MND information to help you learn more about how the condition may affect you and to help you plan ahead.
-You will be able find information on who to talk with, what to read and other forms of support and services available.
+We’ve developed this information, and the rest of our website, to help share quality information with you about the effects of MND and to help you plan ahead.
+You can find information about who to talk with, what to read and other forms of support and services available.

 One of the best things you can do is talk with someone who knows about MND and ways to deal with it following diagnosis.